-Wendy, all estate planning should be a comprehensive look at what your circumstances and needs.
-Estate planning is the not a one size fits all process and therefore having a open and frank conversation with the estate planning attorney about what plan is best for you is crucial.
+Wendy, all estate planning should be a comprehensive look at your circumstances and needs.
+Estate planning is not a one-size-fits-all process.
+It’s crucial to have an open and frank conversation with an estate planning attorney about what plan is best for you.

-When I am working with a family where a member of that family has special needs for their continued care we want to be clear about what they will need when you are gone.
-When this family member is also be receiving any assistance from Medicaid or disability services provided by state dollars there is a specific concern about not disrupting these services.
-A trust of any type should take into consideration these facts and possible scenarios.
-In fact, when I am drafting a revocable trust I will place within the wording of that trust a Supplemental Needs section.
-This helps address any scenarios where disability might one day become an issue for a beneficiary or trustee.
+When your family members require continuing care, we want to make clear what they’ll need when you’re gone.
+If such family members receive assistance from Medicaid or state disability services, there’s a specific concern to keep these services.
+A trust of any type should consider these facts and possible scenarios.
+When I draft a revocable trust, I place in its wording a Supplemental Needs section.
+This helps address any situations where disability might one day become an issue for a beneficiary or trustee.

-However, when my client has a child that these concerns are not theoretical but a concrete concern that they deal with daily I often suggest that the parent create a stand-alone Supplemental Needs trust for that child.
+But sometimes, my client’s child can face these kinds of concerns daily.
+In those cases, I often suggest the parent create a stand-alone Supplemental Needs trust for that child.

-The Supplemental Needs trust provides a shelter of assets passed from the parents to the child that ensures the child will not lose the services they rely on for everyday needs.
+The Supplemental Needs trust shelters assets passed from the parents to the child, and ensures the child won’t lose the services they rely on for everyday needs.
 This trust appoints a trustee to steward the assets for the child into the future.
-This trustee is charged with using the assets to supplement the needs of child that are not provided by Medicaid or disability services.
-The funds are not consider in the control of the child and therefore do not disqualify them for services.
+The assets in this trust supplement the needs of the child that Medicaid or disability services can’t meet.
+Because the funds are out of the child’s control, they don’t disqualify the child for services.

-If you have time visit our website at ElrodFirm.com and consider scheduling a free consultation so that we can set your mind at ease and put in place an effective plan.
+If you have time, visit our website at ElrodFirm.com, and consider scheduling a free consultation so that we can set your mind at ease and put an effective plan in place.